clelandlab/quick/docs/Tutorials/mercator.md

 0_rep: 1           # repetition times of this step
 ```

-> Note: if `goto` a previous step, everything in between will be executed again, respecting the `reps` of the steps.
+> Note: if `goto` a previous step, everything in between will be executed again, respecting the `rep` of the steps.
 The `goto` function will NOT create actual loops in the assembly code.
 Instead, it will expand the loop in Python and generate a program without loops.

 **Syntax Sugar**: (sometimes useful)